 Festival Co-ordinator: Chandini Batra

-Stephen Jurica (Chair), Michael Fox (Treasurer), Mark Avellino, Fiona Brook, Amanda Cochran and Brigid Moloney.
+Stephen Jurica (Chair), Jamie Mulcahy (Treasurer), Morgan McLay (Secretary), Mark Avellino, Fiona Brook, Amanda Cochran and Brigid Moloney.

 Ballarat International Foto Biennale is a not-for-profit organisation with DGR (Deductible Gift Recipient) and TCC (Tax Concession Charity) status.